Confused about the difference in home EV chargers and what each feature means?

 If your electric vehicle charger has the free wireless over-the-air software updates feature, it means your charger automatically updates to the latest firmware without having to update the charger yourself or having to call an installer out, benefiting you with new features from the get-go.

-Plug and Play or sometimes called “Plug & Charge”, is where you simply plug the charging gun into your EV, and it automatically starts charging; no app, card or code needed.
+Plug and Play or sometimes called “Plug & Charge”, is where you simply plug your charging cable into your EV, and it will automatically start charging; no app, card or code needed.
 This is a useful feature for those who value the no-frills approach.

 If the electric vehicle charger has the feature of being solar-ready, it means that the unit is compatible with all installations and has built-in solar-compatible software already.
-No additional add-on purchases are therefore needed!
-So, as long as you have solar panels on your roof, you can use solar power to charge your EV as soon as the solar EV charger is installed.
-Using solar energy is also a great way to help support the grid whilst keeping costs down, as solar charging is completely FREE!
+No additional add-on purchases are therefore needed.
+So, as long as you have a solar PV system, you can use solar power to charge your EV.

 We Power Your Car – The Name You Can Trust For EV Charging.